 In the First Week of Class

 The first week in an online or FurmanFlex course is a crucial time to engage students and address any questions or concerns your students may have about the course and learning platforms, especially those that may be joining you online only.
 Students will benefit from early modeling of the “go-to” technology you plan to use under various instructional scenarios throughout the semester.
 Your students will thank you in the event that infection rates require a totally remote transition.
 For information on Furman-supported technologies and tips integrating them into your course visit this link.
 Some ideas to consider:

 A weekly note to the class with the week’s details and a link to your schedule (with any changes or updates) will prevent them from struggling to figure out the modes of instruction you will use (e.g. online forum, synchronous Zoom session) and what is due, so they can focus on understanding content and developing skills, rather than a confusing schedule.
 Announcements posted in Moodle are automatically emailed to all students enrolled in the course.
 For more information about how to prepare your students for success in hybrid flexible environments, visit our Preparing Your Students page.

-To ensure you are prepared for a variety of instructional scenarios this fall, you might review your plans for access and use of the following:
+To ensure you are prepared for a variety of instructional scenarios, you might review your plans for access and use of the following:

 Laptop or desktop computer with internet connectivity: If you are not able to come to campus, you will need access to online campus resources, files, and networks.
 Please ensure that you have a reliable internet network connection and hardware (desktop or laptop) in order to connect to Furman’s network.
 Academic Affairs has a limited supply of loaner laptops if this is needed.